 - The student will be assessed and a determination made by Health Services whether to send for testing or to continue monitoring symptoms.

-- After being sent for testing, the student will be isolated in a private room and asked to create a list of contacts from the previous 48 hours with whom they had close contact (within six feet for more than 15 minutes) and where that contact took place.
+- After being sent for testing, the student will be isolated in a private room and asked to create a list of contacts from the previous 48 hours with whom they had close contact (within six feet for more than 15 cumulative minutes in 24 hours) and where that contact took place.
 The student should highlight any individuals with whom they had prolonged and/or significant exposure.